Cole-Harp/cs480-python-project-2/README.md

     Note that you can't actually get a new course into the database because you are "Unauthorized" (code 401).

-3. Now, try again, but this time go to the Auth tab in your request in Postman and set the token type to "JWT Bearer" and enter `thisisnotverysecure` as your bearer token.
+3. Now, try again, but this time go to the Auth tab in your request in Postman and set the token type to "Bearer Token" and enter `thisisnotverysecure` as your bearer token.

     > A **bearer token** is a token that gives permission to the *bearer* - that is, the person, program or service that knows it.
 If you know the bearer token, you are presumed to have all of the access that bearer token grants!